 Shouldn't a military be hyper macho, even if you have women in the military?

-Shouldn't it still be hyper macho?
+Shouldn't it still be hyper-macho?

 I don't know.

-But correct me if I'm wrong, the National Guard is only guarding federal federal assets, and if the local people say, no, no, we don't need help, then they don't do it, right?
+And if the local people say, no, no, we don't need help, then they don't do it, right?

-Um Grok says that uh Trump is punishing critics, is he?
+Grok says that Trump is punishing critics.

 You know, don't the Democrats fire Republicans when they take power?